kyma-project/community/concepts/observability-strategy/strategy.md

 The current solution provides a feature-rich end-to-end setup at a first glance.
 However, at a second look users realize soon the major drawbacks and usually will require additional stacks deployed besides:
 - Very limited integration possibilities into external systems; that is usually required for different reasons (cross-cluster correlation, forensic analysis, long time storage,..); integration points are not vendor-neutral
-- Very limited configuration options for data enrichment/filtering; users are interested in specific aspects for specific scenarios
+- Very limited configuration options for data enrichment and filtering.
+Users want to enrich the data with data relevant for there environments, like cluster names.
+Furthermore, they want to filter out non-relevant log lines or log attributes within a line to save resources/money in the backend.
 - Storage backends are non-scalable and with can be used only in limited scenarios.
 There is no option to upgrade the backend into a scalable setup but also no way to integrate with other solutions

 ### Requirements